 The Generations Study was first conceived and designed by Professors Swerdlow and Ashworth and their teams in 2002.
-Following extensive discussions between The Institute of Cancer Research and Breakthrough Breast Cancer it was agreed that a large cohort study was essential to investigate lifestyle, hormonal and genetic risk factors for breast cancer.
+Following extensive discussions between The Institute of Cancer Research and Breakthrough Breast Cancer (now Breast Cancer Now) it was agreed that a large cohort study was essential to investigate lifestyle, hormonal and genetic risk factors for breast cancer.

 A pilot study to test the methods and recruit the first women into the study was conducted in mid-2003.
 This was successful and as a consequence Breakthrough Breast Cancer and The Institute of Cancer Research agreed to a full scale study taking place.